Fabriziodenny90/MarketPlace-Project/README.md

+NOTE: to run this project on NetBeans you need to creade a proper Java DB as indicated in the "persistance" file.

 A RMI-based file catalog with a database

 Develop a client-server distributed application in Java that allows storing, retrieving and removing files to/from a file catalog that serves as a backup storage.
 Clients and a server communicate via RMI (Java RMI or Java IDL).
 A client is controlled by a user and provides a (G)UI for the user.
 A server represents a file catalog and provides a remote interface that allows clients to perform the actions listed below.
 The server uses a database to keep track of users and files at the catalog as described below.
 The files in the catalog are stored on the server's file system under a special directory on the server site.
 The server remote interface allows clients to perform the following actions: